5 Practical Tips To Develop An Innovation Culture

 5 Ways To Build An Innovation Culture

-1. Psychological Safety
+2. Psychological Safety

 A total lack of psychological safety will make all your innovation efforts go down the drain.
 An uncanny fear will stifle employees and their creative streaks.

 A psychologically unsafe workplace will not only hamper innovation but also affect engagement, productivity, and morale.
-Eventually, employees will start to leave and the employee turnover rate will skyrocket.
+Eventually, employees will start to leave, and the employee turnover rate will skyrocket.

 Luckily, the signs of such a company culture are easy to spot.